-Valerie started her career as an IPO lawyer, investment banker and Internet executive in the Silicon Valley, then transitioned to Hollywood, where she enjoyed success as a screenwriter and director.
-In addition to traveling the world as a keynote speaker, Valerie writes Christmas movies for the Hallmark Channel, which she knows you secretly love, even though you’ll only admit to watching them with your mom.
+Valerie started as an IPO lawyer, investment banker and Internet executive in the Silicon Valley, then transitioned to Hollywood, where she enjoyed success as a screenwriter and director.
+In addition to traveling the world as a keynote speaker, Valerie writes Christmas movies for the Hallmark Channel.

 It’s uncharted territory for many — having everyone who answers to you in different locations, checking in only by email, text and Zoom.
 There are a few extra steps needed when your workforce isn’t all under one roof, but management principles are the same no matter where your team is.
 If you care about both your people and your bottom line, then right now, the happiness of your employees should be your highest priority.
 How to Maximize Happiness and Engagement When Leading Remote Teams covers: • Why Happiness Matters Now More Than Ever • What Makes People Happy and Engaged at Work • How To Get it Right as a Leader Every Time • How To Maximize Happiness for a Remote Workforce • Leading Remotely During a Crisis • plus worksheets on Best Practices for Videoconferencing and How to Stay Productive When Working From Home In times of uncertainty, your people want to know they are cared for and safe, and once assured of that, most will strive to feel useful and productive.
 The best thing you can do is lead them to give you their best.
 Audience members in leadership positions in their companies will learn skills and techniques that they can apply right away for instant results.
 The will learn: • How policies can be altered to increase happiness and productivity simultaneously • Simple changes in communication that motivate employees to give you their best • How to recognize and deal with toxic employees, even when working remotely (DO NOT ignore them -- they cost you more than you realize) • How to ensure everyone working remotely has clear direction and stays in communication with their leaders and colleagues • The best ways to care for, keep and motivate employees through times of extreme uncertainty These combined will result in increased productivity, substantial cost savings, and a better corporate culture that will outlive any crisis.